-The lead auditor, sometimes assisted by the director of the Accreditation Panel and TEAC's director of audits, selects the audit tasks.
+The lead auditor, sometimes assisted by TEAC's vice president for audits, selects the audit tasks.
 The particular audit trail (the sequence and nature of the audit tasks) is a matter of the auditors' professional judgments.
 A target is appropriate for probing if it is related to one of the elements and components of the TEAC system.